whiprandolph/bestseller/Part 1 - What Are Healthy Cultures Like？/04 - Gift Economies.md

 Basket described another way that women redistributed goods.
 In one ceremony, all the women would honor the oldest woman in town by bringing her gifts.
 They knew she didn't need all the stuff, but they trusted that she would know where the goods needed to go.
 This old woman would then distribute the gifts to whomever needed them the most.

 When I lived briefly with the Ashaninka, women's willingness to share their wealth seemed magical to me.
 At every single house I visited, a woman graciously shared food and drink, and she invited me and my fellow travelers to rest.
 There was never any payment.
 I had to find other ways to give back.

+### To add

+  * when each person trained to give their love every day and stand in solidarity with their neighbors, and when they don't allow selfishness to take hold, what kind of economy results?
+  * add: Tzutujil Mayans didn't have word for "door" much less lock
+  * also include stories of women spreading abundance from sex discrim/equality chapter

 ### References